WDI-SEA/css-airbnb/readme.md

 ##Getting Started
 * Fork and clone this repository to your computer
-* Create an `index.html` file and a `style.css` file.
-You may want to put the CSS file in its own folder, in order to keep your file structure organized
+* Run `npm install` in the folder to install dependencies
+* A HTML file (`index.html`) has been created for you.
+The next step will involve creating a CSS file in the correct location.
+* List of handy scripts for this assignment
+  - `npm start` - start the BrowserSync server
+  - `npm run lint:css` - lint your CSS

 ##Requirements
 * Look at the deliverable screenshot and see how well you can match it.